PI-Portal/pi_portal/pi_portal/modules/tasks/README.md

 There is also a separate [WorkerBase](./workers/bases/worker_base.py) implementation that runs a set of [cron jobs](./workers/cron_jobs) at specific intervals of time.
 This worker does no task processing, but rather creates tasks to send to the queues for processing.

+Finally, a third [WorkerBase](./workers/bases/worker_base.py) implementation receives failed tasks and stores them in a persistent task manifest.
+These tasks are reintroduced periodically via the task router to re-attempt processing.

+### Manifests

+Tasks can also be stored in "manifests", which are implementations of [TaskManifestBase](./manifest/bases/task_manifest_base.py).
+These are essentially persistent Python dictionaries.

+The implementations chosen should be hardy against abrupt system restarts and be disk based as to not rely on a network connection.
+This allows the manifest to "resume" it's state in the event of a service outage.

 ### Scheduler

 Managing the interaction of all these pieces is the [Scheduler](./scheduler.py) which instantiates the registry, the router (and it's queues) and then launches a set of workers according to its [configuration](./config.py).